 Build Your Own Deck (1)

-Build Your Own Deck, the design phase, is the first stage of our 7-phase example project, to demonstrate the process of designing and building a 10' x 10' (3048 x 3048 mm) deck.
+Build Your Own Deck (the design phase) is the first stage of our 7-phase example to demonstrate the process of designing and building a 10' x 10' (3048 x 3048 mm) deck.

-The design phase is the most important part of the project.
-It is the phase where you determine the location, structure, shape, style, and building code requirements that will be needed in order for you to build your own deck.
+The design phase is where you determine the location, structure, shape, style, and building code requirements that will be needed for you to build your own deck.

 Preparing to Build Your Own Deck

-While reading through this tutorial, keep in mind that you can apply these deck ideas and building techniques to any size or shape deck project.
-Of course, you would need to adjust the sizes and spacing of joists, beams, and posts, etc., to meet the requirements of your custom structural design.
+You can apply these deck ideas and building techniques to any size or shape deck project.
+Of course, you would need to adjust the sizes and spacing of joists, beams, posts, etc., to meet the requirements of your custom structural design.

 Location

-If you are planning to build a deck at the back door of an existing home, you might not have much choice on the location, but there could be other objects in your backyard that you could include in your design.
+If you plan to build a deck at the back door of an existing home, you might not have much choice in the location, but there could be other objects in your backyard that you could include in your design.

-For example, you might have a nearby tree that could provide shade for your deck, at certain times of the day, if you were to build close enough to it.
-Or, if the tree is too small to provide any shade, consider building around it, maybe it will grow tall in a few years and provide all the shade you need.
+For example, you might have a nearby tree that could provide shade for your deck at certain times of the day if you were to build close enough to it.
+Or, if the tree is too small to provide shade, consider constructing your new deck around it.
 These are just a few of the many deck design considerations:

-- What time of day will you spend most of your time on your deck?
+- What time of day will you spend most of your time on your new deck?

 - Where will the sun be during this time?